codingPhuc/Big-data-/In Class Lecture/distributed file system.md

 Distributed File Systems, exemplified by Google's GFS and Hadoop's HDFS, offer a global file namespace with a focus on redundancy and availability.

+A distributed file system (DFS) is a file system that enables clients to access file storage from multiple hosts through a computer network as if the user was accessing local storage similar to [[cluster architecture]] .
+Files are spread across multiple storage servers and in multiple locations, which enables users to share data and storage resources.
+A DFS can be designed so geographically distributed users, such as remote workers and distributed teams, can access and share files remotely as if they were stored locally.

 ### Typical Usage Pattern

 - **File Size:** Typically used for large files ranging from hundreds of gigabytes to terabytes.